 Nexcess does not provide legal assistance to our Customers nor are we lawyers.
 As such, we strongly recommend you seek legal counsel when making decisions on how to otherwise handle DMCA complaints.
 The following is meant to give you a brief overview of the process and provide some possible actions and outcomes.

 Whether the content belongs to you or not, you have gotten a notice that someone else is claiming it is theirs.
 The first step is to remove the content from your site until the case has been resolved.
 Unfortunately, there's no way around this.
 Whether you're a mom & pop shop, or a large corporation, if someone is claiming you're infringing on their material, it will need to be removed from your site until the situation has been resolved.
 We have a responsibility as your web host to make sure the content is removed in a timely manner once the notice has been sent or we face legal repercussions as well.
 Normally the person claiming a DMCA violation will e-mail both you and us and we'll contact you regardless.
-After we send you the violation notice we'll give you forty-eight hours to take down the material as a courtesy and if you cannot (or will not) remove it then we will do it for you.
+After we send you the violation notice we'll give you seven days to take down the material as a courtesy and if you cannot (or will not) remove it then we will do it for you.

 Ensure the content is removed and notify us upon removal.
 Once we know the content has been removed, we will notify the group filing the claim and let them know the violating content has been removed and the case is resolved.